The non-minimal 3-form cosmology and the rise of the cuscuton: Conclusion and Summary

 Given the recent developments in the theories of vector fields, one might think that if the non-minimal coupling is allowed, one can only have a combination of the Ricci scalar and Ricci tensor that forms the Einstein tensor to have a well-behaved theory.
 Our analysis shows that the vector field, dual to the 3-form, could also be an interesting potential candidate, especially given the existence of the $A_1= 0$ branch.

 However, at the same time, one should be careful about the $A_1\neq 0$ branch, which shows peculiar behavior in the high-k limit.
-Due to the vanishing speed of propagation for one even mode and vanishing group velocity for the other, there is a high chance that this branch might be strongly coupled.
+Due to the vanishing speed of propagation along the x-direction in certain cases, there is a high chance that this branch might be strongly coupled.
+In particular, this appears for one of the modes in the high-k limit, while in the high-q limit, the speed of propagation vanishes for both of the modes, when $q\to\infty$.
 This requires a dedicated analysis of the non-linear terms.
-However, if it takes place, it does not mean that the theory is necessarily unhealthy -- the strong coupling could potentially be resolved in a manner similar to the Vainshtein mechanism, applied originally to massive gravity and later other gauge theories as well \cite{Vainshtein:1972sx, Deffayet:2001uk, Gruzinov:2001hp, Dvali:2006su, Dvali:2007kt, Hell:2021wzm, Hell:2021oea, Hell:2022wci, Hell:2023mph, Hell:2025uoc}.
+However, if it takes place, it does not mean that the theory is necessarily unhealthy -- the strong coupling could potentially be resolved in a manner similar to the Vainshtein mechanism, applied originally to massive gravity and later other gauge theories as well \cite{Vainshtein:1972sx, Deffayet:2001uk, Gruzinov:2001hp, Dvali:2006su, Dvali:2007kt, Hell:2021wzm, Hell:2021oea, Hell:2022wci, Hell:2023mph, Hell:2025uoc, Hell:2025pso}.
 Whether this takes place or not is an exciting question that will be clarified in future works.